juhana/hugo-by-example/_pages/basics/Hugo_Compiler.md

   - Basics
 ---

-The Hugo Compiler is the program that takes the source code, the text you write, and turns it into a story file that the interpreters can play your game.
+The Hugo Compiler is the program that takes your source code and converts it into a game file that can be opened with any Hugo interpreter.

 This article will describe using the compiler from the command line.
+If you want to avoid the command line, the Windows Hugo package has a frontend program, and you can both write and compile Hugo games [online](https://borogove.app/).

 ### Notes